fallahn/xygine/tutorial/part_2/readme.md

     ctx.appInstance.setMouseCursorVisible(false);

 That's it!
-In the next part of the tutorial we'll be looking at creating custom components and systems to add a ball entity, and make it collide with the edges of the play area.
+In the next part of the tutorial we'll be looking at creating custom components and systems to add a ball entity, and resource management for fonts and textures.